RyanMullins/Geog461W.SP2014.Labs/Lab2/Handout/Lab2_Handout.md

 ### Step 3: Styling Data Layers

 At this point your map should look something like what you see in Figure 2.8.
 Blue ocean, off-white land masses, red dots for all the fires.
-While it is not necessarily bad, it could definitely look better.
-Next, we will look at what you can do with CartoCSS to make it look a bit better.
+It could definitely look better.
+Next, we will look at what you can do with CartoCSS to improve the design.
 But before we go jumping into the deep end with CartoCSS, we should probably figure out what we want to change and how we can go about doing that.

 ![Figure 2.8: Layer added to map](images/tm.stylingStart.png)

 We will start by looking at the attributes of the data and trying to find something interesting to represent.
 If you open up the _alaskaFires.csv_ file in a spreadsheet or text editor, you will notice that it has a lot of attributes, 32 to be exact (Figure 2.9).

-Some of these are interesting, some of them are hard to really relate to, others are going to make life easy for making this map prettier.
-Some things that stick out to me as "making life easier attributes" are "ORGANIZATION", "SIZECLASSN", "PROTECTION", and "FIRETYPE".
+I have had ample time to examine this data, and I have found that some attributes are easier than others to understand and represent in a meaningful way (information about all attributes and their meanings can be found [here](http://wildfire.cr.usgs.gov/firehistory/about.html)).
+Of the attributes available, "ORGANIZATION", "SIZECLASSN", "PROTECTION", and "FIRETYPE" stand out as the some of the most relevant attributes to a firefighter.
 Each of these is represented by a small number (less than 10) of unique values.
 We have four attributes to choose from... but which one to choose?

 ![Figure 2.9: Attributes of the data layer](images/tm.fireAttributes.png)

-I tend to like themes.
-One theme that occurred coincidentally for me is that all of the fires were initially colored red, which is kind of what fire looks like in nature.
-We want to keep this theme going, but instead of a single color why not have different colors based on some attribute related to the fire... like its size classes.
-So, we have an attribute, "SIZECLASSN", that defines 8 discrete size classes with values ranging from 0 to 7.
+A topical theme that occurred coincidentally is that all of the fires were initially colored red, which is kind of what fire looks like in nature.
+We want to keep this theme going, but instead of a single color why not have different colors based on some attribute related to the fire... like the size classes.
+There is an attribute, "SIZECLASSN", that defines 8 discrete size classes with values ranging from 0 to 7 that we can use to define the styling of these markers.

-Next step: colors.
-The Penn State Geography has a rich history of color research.
+Up next: colors.
+Penn State Geography has a rich history of color research.
 The seminal outcome from this being [ColorBrewer](http://colorbrewer2.org), a collection of some proven and tested recommendations for color schemes to use on maps.
 The "SIZECLASSN" data is sequential with 8 classes, and since it deals with fire we want to use a color scheme that conveys that.
 On ColorBrewer I select 8 class breaks, a sequential scheme, and see what looks like fire.
 In the multi-hue category there is a nice gradient that goes from yellow to red, much like fire.
 Now we have everything we need to make the data pretty, time to write some CSS-like stuff.

 Back in TileMill make sure you can see the CartoCSS editor.
 You should see three little sections of code &dash; `Map`, `#countries`, and something similar to `#alaskaFires`.
 These are blocks of CSS that define the style for the specified selector.
 Lab 0 covered selectors in the context of HTML, but here they function a bit differently.
 In CartoCSS each selector defines the style for a layer, given that layers ID using the "#" character, or a class of features, given the class name after a "." character.
 At the moment you have two selectors, "#countries" and "#alaskaFires", that define the style for a layer.
 Inside of the curly braces for each of these selectors you see some properties that are being defined.
 Look at the `marker-fill-color` property in the `#alaskaFires` selector.
 This property controls the fill color of the circle markers for the fires, and we want to set the color based on the "SIZECLASSN" value for each fire.

-To do this you need need to make use of conditionals, a feature of CartoCSS that functions just like conditional in JavaScript.
+To do this you need need to make use of conditionals, a feature of CartoCSS that functions just like conditionals in JavaScript (see Section 3.2 of Lab 0).
 The conditional syntax goes like this: `[nameOfAttribute conditionalOperator value] { property: value; }`.
 You can use this syntax to create conditional appearances for any attribute of any data layer in your map.

 You need to make 8 conditional statements, one for each class, that sets the `marker-fill-color` property for each class, being sure to use the hexadecimal color values from ColorBrewer.
 You can see the exact code I used to do this in Figure 2.10.
-Once you write these click the "Save" button in the top right corner and watch the map refresh, you should see something like what I have created in Figure 2.10.
+Once you write these, click the "Save" button in the top right corner and watch the map refresh, you should see something like what I have created in Figure 2.10.

 ![Figure 2.10: Customizing symbol color based on attributes](images/tm.stylingDone.png)